Central Appalachian Spruce Restoration Initiative (CASRI)

-Over 1,916 acres of high-elevation lands placed on a trajectory to develop into functioning red spruce ecosystems, bringing our restoration total to nearly 4,166 acres.
+- Over 1,798 acres of high-elevation lands placed on a trajectory to develop into functioning red spruce ecosystems, bringing our restoration total to over 5,794 acres.

-62,040 red spruce seedlings and 48,100 native plants were planted upon high priority conservation and restoration sites.
+- 51,850 red spruce seedlings and 14,760 native plants planted on high-priority conservation and restoration sites.

-Over 500 acres of non-native invasive species were treated in high-elevation red spruce systems.
+- Over 544 acres of non-native invasive species treated in high-elevation red spruce systems.